agovindu21/UCSD-EnrollAI/README.md

 # UCSD Course Availability Predictor

-A tool to predict course availability at UC San Diego, helping students plan their schedules more effectively.
+A tool to predict the number of available seats at a specific time during the UCSD enrollment predictor, helping students plan their schedules more effectively.

 ## Features

-- Predicts course seat availability for upcoming quarters
+- Predicts course seat availability for upcoming quarters (see Sample Usage for more specifics)
 - Analyzes historical enrollment data
-- Provides visualizations and trends
-- User-friendly interface
+- User-friendly command-line interface

+## Analysis.py

+- Provides all the code to mine & explore the data, train the model, and evaluate the model's performance
+- Includes various visualizations along this process

 ## Getting Started